July 16, 2025

 At any point, at least one node in a cluster is active, and at least one is dormant or passive.

 In a basic two-node arrangement, if Node 1 fails, Node 2 recognizes the failure via the heartbeat connection and configures itself as the active node.
-Clustering software on each node guarantees clients connect to an active node.
+Clustering software on each node guarantees that clients connect to an active node.

 Some cluster management software tools handle HA for VMs by grouping the machines and servers into a cluster.
 If a host fails, a different host resumes the VMs.